MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 All OSs(Linux, Unix, Windows) make a combination of the 2, so some threads are mapped one to one from kernel space to user space, some are mapped such as some threads in user space (for example 3) are mapped to some in kernel space (for example 2).
 This happens because at kernel space the threads are a fixed number, in user space can possibly be infinite.

 Advantages of user-level kernel: faster and no context-switch needed, programmers can work with threads.
-A disadvantage is that once a kernel in user mode is locked, the process locks (can be solved by programmers), another one is that kkis not possible to use parallelism.
+A disadvantage is that once a kernel in user mode is locked, the process locks (can be solved by programmers), another one is that it's not possible to use parallelism.
 Advantages kernel-level thread: if a process blocks it can continue, parallelism is possible.
 Disadvantage kernel-level thread: low efficiency.

-### Inter Process Communication (Communication between processes)
+## Inter Process Communication

-Inter process communication is the technique to make 2 processes communicate.
+Inter process communication (communication between processes) is the technique to make 2 processes communicate.
 This needs to be fast and secure, the information inside a process needs to be protected.
 This can be done in a shared space or can be done by the kernel.
 Memory can be shared between one or more processes.
 General purpouse OSs implements both.